Alan Trouten

-Alan Trouten (born 8 November 1985) is a Scottish footballer who plays as a midfielder or forward for club East Fife.
-During his career spent mainly in the second and third levels of the Scottish football league system, Trouten has played for Greenock Morton, Queen's Park, Clyde, Airdrie United, Albion Rovers and Alloa Athletic, as well as having two spells at both Ayr United and Brechin City.
+Alan Trouten (born 8 November 1985) is a Scottish footballer who used to play as a midfielder or forward for Benburb.
+During his career spent mainly in the second and third levels of the Scottish football league system, Trouten has played for Greenock Morton, Queen's Park, Clyde, Airdrie United, Albion Rovers, Alloa Athletic and East Fife, as well as having two spells at both Ayr United and Brechin City.

 Career

 Born in Rutherglen, Trouten began his career with Greenock Morton, but failed to make an appearance with them and joined Queen's Park.
 During his time at Queen's Park, he won the Scottish Football League Young Player of the Month award in February 2005, and was in the Spiders squad which eliminated SPL club Aberdeen from the 2006–07 Scottish League Cup, scoring the clinching kick in the penalty shoot-out.

 He joined Scottish First Division club Clyde on 2 June 2008.
 He made a dream start to his Clyde career in July 2008, scoring both goals in a 2–0 victory over Annan Athletic in the Scottish Challenge Cup.
 Trouten's contract was terminated in June 2009, following Clyde's relegation and financial troubles.

 Trouten made a guest appearance for Shamrock Rovers in a friendly against Newcastle United on 11 July 2009 at Tallaght Stadium.
 On 22 July 2009, it was announced that Trouten had signed for Airdrie United.
 He was released along with the full Airdrie squad after their relegation in the 2009–10 season, and then subsequently signed a one-year deal with Ayr United.

 Trouten signed for Brechin City at the start of the 2012–13 season.
 At the end of the season, he was voted into the Second Division Team of the Year.
 Ahead of the 2015–16 season, he re-signed for former club Ayr United.
 He was released after one season with the Honest Men.
 In June 2016, Trouten returned to Brechin City, playing with the club for the 2016–17 season before leaving on 30 May 2017.